vmad18/cd-nn/README.md

 - Nested CV also helps to mitigate overfitting

 # Results
-- Stages I, II, and III cancers had 94%, 92%, and 92% sensitivities respectively.
+- CD-NN's sensitivities for stages I, II, and III cancers were 94%, 92%, and 92%.
-- Improvement over the paper's 43%, 75%, and 78% sensitivities for stages I, II, and III.
+- Improvement over the past paper's 43%, 75%, and 78% sensitivities for stages I, II, and III cancers.

 # Requirments
 - Tensorflow, latest stable